-1 What are the legal sources that set out the antitrust law applicable to vertical restraints?
+What are the legal sources that set out the antitrust law applicable to vertical restraints?

 The legal source that sets out the antitrust law applicable to vertical restraints is Law 703/1977 on Control of Monopolies and Oligopolies and Protection of Free Competition (the Law).
 Since its entry into force in September 1977, it has been amended several times, most recently by Law 3,373/2005 (2 August 2005).
-The full codified text is available in Greek on the Hellenic Competition Commission's website at: www.epant.gr/img/x2/categories/ctg243\3\1193312537.pdf.
-An English version is expected shortly.
+The full codified text is available in Greek on the Hellenic Competition Commission's website at: www.epant.gr/img/x2/categories/ctg243_3_1193312537.pdf.